jillmnolan/PHP-Development-Essentials/README.md

-# README
+# Web Development Essentials, a Visual Studio Code extension package.

-## This is the README for your extension pack "web-dev-essentials"
+## What extensions will you get by selecting this extension package?

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: